kbase/kb_sdk/doc/Module_builder.md

     git remote add origin git@github.com:[GITHUB_USER_NAME]/MyModule.git
     git push -u origin master

-# Build and run examples
+# (below here, out of date and probably won't work!)
+Build and run examples

 To build and run the module examples, you'll need to do the following.